mamba2410/reverse-pokewalker/CONTRIBUTING.md

 I am not skilled enough to do this on my own, so all help is appreciated.

-If there's an interest in a Discord server, I can make one for discussions about the project.
+Join the [Discord server](https://discord.gg/ymbTMsS) for more discussions about the topic/repo.

 If you can, try and write something about what you did, how you did it etc.